Inspiring people to practice kindness and pass it on to others

 Great idea!
 I often place a little extra in food and sometimes toilet paper in my shopping trolley and give the items to our local homeless shelter, but never think about the other types of toiletries.
 I also often buy soft toys from charity shops and give those to another homeless organization, to give out with their Christmas hampers for the children.
 Yet, you've expressed some new ideas to think about.
 Another idea I think could be face/wash cloths placed in as well.

-Posted about 1 year ago by DebMcG from Albury, Australia
+Posted over 1 year ago by DebMcG from Albury, Australia

 People are so appreciative of this!
 I add raincoats in the winter and tarps in the summer.
 But I think one of the most important things the people appreciate is the acknowledgement that they are people and worthwhile - a smile, hello, etc. And a care package is just a bridge for the acknowledgement.

-Posted about 1 year ago by Debbie from Sacramento CA
+Posted over 1 year ago by Debbie from Sacramento CA

 We have a local homeless man in our neighborhood and I am going to give him a new large tarp and bungee cords along with some other things like socks and food :)

-Posted 12 months ago by Canadian Halloween from New Westminster BC
+Posted about 1 year ago by Canadian Halloween from New Westminster BC

 what a great idea!!! will be making one this weekend to donate to someone in need...thank you for inspiring me!

-Posted 12 months ago by laura from boston ma
+Posted about 1 year ago by laura from boston ma

 I had a conversation with a homeless woman near my house.
 She said what she really wanted, and needed was hand sanitizer.
 She would dilute it and use it to take a sponge bath using papertowels if available.
 She said it worked great when soap and water was not available.
 Umbrellas and raincoats are a great idea.
 I've also left blankets, and coats with warm socks, gloves in the park on the benches I know the homeless sleep on.
 They disappear quickly.
 My homeless friend said that the best coats were those that came down below her knees.
 The short coats work well for us, but for her situation the long coats were more practical.
 She also said that she needed clean sheets that had been folded down the middle and sewn together like a 'sleeping bag.'
 Allowed her to 'line' her blankets and keep from having to wash them so often.
 It was easier to wash and dry her 'sheet' sleeping bag than all of her bedding.
 Toilet paper and paper towels were also favorites of hers.
 I think the best thing to do, rather than just deciding and giving them what YOU think they need is to talk to them and ask what THEY need.
 Some of the men who hang out in the library when it's cold have expressed they need laundry soap and change.
 And a place to wash clothes.
 The commercial coin-op laundry does not allow the homeless to use their facilities.
 There are a couple churches in the area that allow them in to use their washers/dryers and another laundrymat that will allow them in if they come late at night when customers are not there.
 Listen.
 Then help.
 SZ

-Posted 12 months ago by SZ from Norfolk
+Posted about 1 year ago by SZ from Norfolk

 We collect these from people to distribute as Hope Totes to the homeless at our 3-course community Easter meal.
 It's a wonderful take-home treat and always appreciated.
 After all, who doesn't love breaking into a brand new toothbrush?!

-Posted 11 months ago by Michelle Porter from Souls Harbour RESCUE Mission, Halifax, Nova Scotia, Canada
+Posted about 1 year ago by Michelle Porter from Souls Harbour RESCUE Mission, Halifax, Nova Scotia, Canada

 thanks this is aweosme!

-Posted 11 months ago by tosh from dallas
+Posted about 1 year ago by tosh from dallas

 Don't forget women's sanitary products.
 This is a huge need that is often overlooked.
 Shelters that serve women are always very grateful to receive them as donations, and they would make a good addition to care packs.

-Posted 10 months ago by Heron from Seattle
+Posted about 1 year ago by Heron from Seattle

 My daughter and I made up some Blessing Bags and added to your list above, we added snacks, vienna sausages with pull tab lid, prepackaged plastic ware, wet wipes to use in case they can't find any water to wash with.
 Also pocket size kleenex tissues and canned peanuts with pull tab.
 We also made pet blessing bags with a bag or two of dog food, small toy and dog treat.
 Most of the items we purchased at Dollar General and were priced at $1 apiece.

-Posted 10 months ago by Karen Nance from Yukon, OK
+Posted about 1 year ago by Karen Nance from Yukon, OK

 My husband and I have carried care packs in our cars for the past two years.
 We include toothbrush, toothpaste, soap, deodorant, a bottle of water and McDonalds gift card.
 We're always on the lookout for people on the corners or highway exits that we can bless with this simple gift.

-Posted 10 months ago by Cindi from Grove City, OH
+Posted about 1 year ago by Cindi from Grove City, OH

 Today is a day of reflection and I appreciate and give thanks for your wonderful ideas Thank you all

-Posted 10 months ago by Neicie from Arizona
+Posted about 1 year ago by Neicie from Arizona

 I love this idea

-Posted 10 months ago by Rita from Lisbon
+Posted about 1 year ago by Rita from Lisbon

 There are a lot of good ideas in these comments.
 I will put them to good use!
 So inspiring!

-Posted 10 months ago by Tony from Nicholasville,KY
+Posted about 1 year ago by Tony from Nicholasville,KY

 We just made up some care packages today to hand out as we are driving & find people standing at the corners....
 Toothpaste, toothbrushes, mouthwash, shampoo, conditioner, soap, dental floss, bottled water, snack bars and cash. i would LOVE to add a simple poem or note if anyone has a good one the'd like to share!

-Posted 9 months ago by Carrie from South Dakota
+Posted about 1 year ago by Carrie from South Dakota

 Well, when I visit a big city, I carry granola bars with me and hand them out to the various homeless people I run across.